NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/data-model/_index.md

 `objectId` is stored as a flat string for operational reasons: it is a business key used throughout the API (submissions, webhooks, dissemination) and enforced as unique within a content access group.
 On PREMIS export it becomes a typed `objectIdentifier` with type `dps-client-object-id`, distinguishing it from internal DPS identifiers (`dps-archive-id`) and client-supplied typed identifiers in `objectIdentifiers[]` (URNs, DOIs, etc.).

 > [!NOTE]
-> **Open question: direct link to preservation agreement.** The IE currently reaches its preservation agreement only transitively (IE → content access group via `accessGroupId` → preservation agreement via `preservationAgreementId`).
-PREMIS allows multiple `linkingRightsStatementIdentifier` values on a single object.
-A direct `preservationAgreementId` field on the IE may be needed so that PREMIS export can link the IE to both rights statements without a join, and so that agreement-level queries (e.g., "all IEs under this preservation agreement") don't require traversing the content access group collection.
+> **Two-layer rights on PREMIS export.** The IE carries a denormalized `preservationAgreementId` derived from its content access group.
+On PREMIS export, the IE produces two `linkingRightsStatementIdentifier` values: one for the content access group (`accessGroupId`) and one for the preservation agreement (`preservationAgreementId`).
+This gives PREMIS consumers the full two-layer rights picture without resolving intermediate documents, and enables agreement-level queries (e.g., "all IEs under this preservation agreement") without traversing the content access group collection.
+Both `accessGroupId` and `preservationAgreementId` are updated atomically when an IE moves between content access groups.

 #### representations